axonemephi/test-depgraph/README.md

 ## Example Output

-When you run DepGraph, you'll see output like:
+When you run DepCycle, you'll see output like:

 ```
 Analyzing project: /path/to/my-project